zurb/F5-accessibility-audit/javascript_overrides_needed.md

   previous tabs.
 - `tabindex=0` should be used on the active tab and `tabindex=-1` should be used for adjacent tabs; `focus()` should be used to go to the next and previous tabs for an element.
-- <kbd>Shift</kbd>+<kbd>Tag</kbd> should be used to switch back to a tab after tabing or navigating through its inner content.
+- <kbd>Shift</kbd>+<kbd>Tag</kbd> should be used to switch back to a tab after tabbing or navigating through its inner content.

   ```javascript
   let tab  = document.querySelector(".test");
   // Function should **NOT** be passed in anonymously for testing and callback purposes.